Recipes from Italy

 The Legend of Partenope

-To thank her for choosing the Gulf of Naples as her home and for her melodious voice, the Neapolitans commissioned seven of the most beautiful maidens in the villages to give her seven gifts from nature.
+To thank her for choosing the Gulf of Naples as her home and for enchanting them with her voice, the people of Naples offered her seven gifts from nature, delivered by seven young maidens.
+These gifts symbolized prosperity and renewal.

 The Fishermen’s Legend